sigurd4/slice_math/README.md

 # slice_math

-Provides many useful match utility methods for arrays.
+Provides many useful math utility methods for arrays.

 Mostly for signal-processing related stuff since that's what i use the most.
 If anyone has any suggestions for more useful slice math operations, please post them on the github as an issue.